sgmurphy/wordpress-plugins/drag-and-drop-multiple-file-upload-contact-form-7/readme.txt

 == Description ==

-**Drag and Drop Multiple File Uploader** is a simple, straightforward WordPress plugin extension for Contact Form7, which allows the user to upload multiple files using the **drag-and-drop** feature or the common browse-file of your webform.
+**Drag and Drop Multiple File Uploader** is a simple, straightforward WordPress plugin extension for Contact Form 7, which allows the user to upload multiple files using the **drag-and-drop** feature or the common browse-file of your webform.

 Here's a little [DEMO](http://codedropz.com/contact).